 CREATIVE RESPONSE – 10 mins

 Plan a flashmob for during the coffee time after the service.
 Use a worship song everyone knows – one that is upbeat and fun.
-Play a recording of the song (loudly) to take away self-consciousness and give it as much impact as possible, but if you can have some confident voices start and others join in that will help the effect of confusion among your unsuspecting coffee-slurping congregation!
+Play a recording of the song (loudly) to take away self-consciousness and give it as much impact as possible, but if you can have some confident voices start and others join in, that will help the effect of confusion among your unsuspecting coffee-slurping congregation!

-Choreograph a simple movement for the young people to follow while they sing – for example have them all mingle all over the place right across the room before it starts, then as they all start to sing they should walk backwards up through the crowd until they are all back to back in a huddle in the centre of the room.
+Choreograph a simple movement for the young people to follow while they sing – for example have them all mingle all over the place right across the room before it starts, then as they all start to sing, they should walk backwards up through the crowd until they are all back-to-back in a huddle in the centre of the room.
 They rotate as a group and then when the song ends, they all walk straight off in different directions as if nothing had ever happened.
-It might be a good idea to have a quiet word with the church leader and / or coffee team warning them something special might happen!
+It might be a good idea to have a quiet word with the church leader and / or coffee team, warning them something special might happen!

 Make sure someone films it to enjoy watching back later (providing you have permission to film all the young people from their parents or carers).